Berlime/alterego2/content/posts/GitHub.md

 ---
-title: "Github"
+title: "GitHub"
 date: 2024-10-29
 description: "A noob perspective"
 # image: ""
-lastmod:
+lastmod: 2024-12-27
 showTableOfContents: true
 tags: ["agency", "dev"]
 type: "post"
 ---

-## My first encounter with Github
+## My first encounter with GitHub

 All I knew about GitHub was some sort of place where you dump codes and make it available to the public.
 But still, I have no idea what is the purpose of it, at all.
 Until Tasnim, enlightened me what it really was.
 See, of course I've watched a few YouTube videos of what GitHub is, I kind of get the idea but do not know how it works, what is it for, etcetera.